 4.2.2.2.2.
-Insulation Assessment: Insulated surfaces categorized as "Grade I" shall be modeled such that the insulation R-Value is considered at its measured (for loose fill) or labeled value, including other adjustments,34 for the insulated surface area (not including framing or other structural materials which shall be accounted for separately).
-Insulated surfaces categorized as "Grade II"
+Insulation Assessment: Insulated surfaces categorized as "Grade I" shall be modeled such that the insulation R-Value is considered at its measured (for loose fill) or labeled value, including other adjustments, for the insulated surface area (not including framing or other structural materials which shall be accounted for separately).
+Insulated surfaces categorized as "Grade II" shall be modeled such that there is no insulation R-Value for 2 percent of the insulated surface area and its measured or labeled value, including other adjustments, for the remainder of the insulated surface area (not including framing or other structural materials).
+Insulated surfaces categorized as "Grade III" shall be modeled such that there is no insulation R-Value for 5 percent of the insulated surface area and its measured or labeled value, including other adjustments, for the remainder of the insulated surface area (not including framing or other structural materials).
+Other building materials, including framing, sheathing and air films, shall be assigned aged or settled values according to ASHRAE Handbook of Fundamentals.
+In addition, the following accepted conventions shall be used in modeling Rated Home insulation enclosures:

-34 (Informative Note) Such as compression and cavity fill versus continuous.
+&lt;sup>34 (Informative Note) Such as compression and cavity fill versus continuous.